udoprog/quickcfg/README.md

 It reads a configuration and template structure from a [dotfiles] directory and tries to normalize the machine that it is run base on this configuration.

+Until Rust Edition 2018 is released, this crate is _Nightly Only_.

 **WARNING**:
 This will modify your system and potentially overwrite files!
 Make sure you have backed everything up before using it!